mucoco-tester/home/README.md

   - **for2while**: Changing for loops to while loops in original programs
   - **for2enumerate**: Standardising for loop iterators to enumerate iterators
 - **Logical Mutations**:

   - **DeMorgan Transformation**: Applying [DeMorgan](https://en.wikipedia.org/wiki/De_Morgan%27s_laws) transformation onto boolean statements
   - **Boolean Literal**: Converting boolean literal representations.
 E.g.: True -> not False
+  - **Comutative Reorder**: Applies semantic preserving commutative operations
+  - **Constant Unfolding**: Randomly unfolds constant expressions into equivalent multiplication or addition statements
+  - **Constant Unfolding Addition**: Unfolds constant expressions into addition statements
+  - **Constant Unfolding Multiplication**: Unfolds constant expressions into multiplication statements

+  _Note: The mutations will work for **most** questions, but not **all**.
+For example, `for2while` will fail to mutate some of the questions in the dataset.
+This will usually come up as a `MutationFailedError` or equivalent.
+Should you encounter an error like this, do ignore that question._

+  - **DeMorgan Transformation**: Applying [DeMorgan](https://en.wikipedia.org/wiki/De_Morgan%27s_laws) transformation onto boolean statements
+  - **Boolean Literal**: Converting boolean literal representations.
+E.g.: True -> not False